Dixie-Dean/Cloud_Service/README.md

 ## About the Project
-A demo project showcasing the process of adding, updating and deleting user files in a cloud.
+A demo project showcasing the process of adding, updating and deleting user files in a cloud storage.

 The app uses PostgreSQL database to store files, tokens, users and details about them.